ezraroi/Human-AI-Collab/output/research_components.md

 - **Modulable in real-time:** "explain like I'm 5" ↔ "technical depth"

 **2. **ZPD tension preservation within the pre-existing Challenge Gap (\|D–C\|):
-- Maintains productive epistemic tension
+- Helps preserve productive epistemic tension (the felt signal of workable ZPD engagement)
 - Adjusts presentation, pacing, and Sₜ so the user can *work within* a ZPD that exists inside the pre-existing Challenge Gap
 - **Challenge without judgment** (no social cost)
 - Can increase experienced tension ("challenge my assumptions") or provide support (without changing the structural \|D–C\| relation)